lambdaclass/mina_bridge/README.md

 ### Ethereum smart contract verifier

-`eth_verifier/` holds the demo's Mina state verifier in solidity, implemented using [Foundry](https://book.getfoundry.sh/).
+`eth_verifier/` holds the Mina state verifier in solidity, implemented using [Foundry](https://book.getfoundry.sh/).
 The contract exposes an API for retrieving zk-verified data from the last Mina state.

 Install dependencies by running:
 ```bash